ngnatk/sample-developer-environment/README.md

 ## Architecture

-The environment runs in a private subnet with CloudFront access, using S3 for git storage and automated deployments.
+The environment runs in a private subnet with CloudFront access, using S3 for git storage and CodePipeline for automated deployments.

 ![Architecture Diagram](img/architecture.png)